Recursive Landau Analysis: Conclusion

 In the examples considered here, the system of equations \eqref{eq:LAB} resulted in relatively low-degree polynomial constraints.
 This might change for more complicated Feynman diagrams, where more refined algebraic geometry methods could be used to compute the discriminant of the system more efficiently.
-Currently, the complexity and number of polynomial equations are manageable thanks to the recursive nature of the method and the absence of variables other than kinematic invariants.
-This remains an important technical question to explore further.
+Currently, the complexity and number of polynomial equations appear manageable thanks to the recursive nature of the method, the absence of variables other than kinematic invariants, and possibly the two-particle-reducible nature of the considered diagrams.
+An important question for the future is whether more complicated diagrams will require blow-ups in momentum space.

-A possible conceptual improvement would be to exploit multi-particle cuts.
 Plausible generalizations of \eqref{eq:LAB} to three-particle cuts could involve replacing $\det \mathcal{G}$ either with a larger Gram determinant that includes the additional intermediate momentum, or with three independent Gram constraints $\det \mathcal{G}(k_i \cdot P_{AB}') = 0$ for each independent cut propagator momentum $k_i$ \cite{Gribov:1962ft, kim}.
-In practice, this will only become important beyond low loop orders, because the current recursion terminates on two-particle-irreducible diagrams, which can be readily classified; see Fig.~\ref{ex:nonExample}.
-The Landau singularities of these diagrams can be determined by other methods such as \texttt{PLD.jl}, which provides a seed to our recursion.
+In practice, this will only be necessary at three or higher loops because the current recursion terminates on two-particle-irreducible diagrams, which can be readily classified; see Fig.~\ref{ex:nonExample}.

-We provided necessary conditions for the existence of complex singularities, which is the important information for many bootstrap applications.
-Sometimes, it is also necessary to know whether a given singularity can appear on the principal sheet.
-Since our method in principle constructs momenta (and potentially corresponding Schwinger parameters) that solve the Landau equations, we anticipate that such more refined questions can also be answered recursively.
+In some situations one might want to know whether a given singularity can appear on the principal sheet, in particular for bootstrap applications or dispersive approaches.
+Since our method in principle constructs momenta (and potentially corresponding Schwinger parameters) that solve the Landau equations, we anticipate that such more refined questions may also be answered recursively.

-We anticipate that this work will lead to computational advances in the analytic study of Feynman integrals, including the differential equations bootstrap.
-We also envision potential applications to other areas of particle physics, e.g., cosmological correlators \cite{Weinberg:2005vy, Arkani-Hamed:2023kig,Baumann:2022jpr} and inclusive or out-of-time ordered amplitudes \cite{Caron-Huot:2023vxl}.
+We anticipate that this work will lead to computational advances in analytic studies of Feynman integrals where knowledge of Landau singularities is often a pre-requisite, as mentioned in the introduction.
+We also envision potential applications to other areas of particle physics where Landau analysis is relevant such as cosmological correlators \cite{Goodhew:2021oqg,Salcedo:2022aal,Lee:2023kno,Donath:2024utn,Ema:2024hkj}, or inclusive/out-of-time-ordered amplitudes \cite{Caron-Huot:2023vxl}.